softwareforgood/Learn-Enough-To-Be-Dangerous/Languages/README.md

   - Test for expected behavior
   - Test how common errors are handled
   - If you're awesome, when you see a bug, write a test that would protect against that bug, then write the code to pass the test.
 - Don't test other people's code.
 Open source libraries are well tested.
-Figure out where the library ends nad your code begins.
+Figure out where the library ends and your code begins.